* Is there a relationship between a child’s self-esteem and academic achievement?

 *Should a student learn skills beyond the skills expected for their grade level?

 Absolutely!
 Students should always be encouraged to work up to their own potential.
 No one should ever put a lid on a student’s learning.
-Students need the strongest knowledge and skill base that they can get in order to give them a solid foundation as they progress through school.
+Students need the strongest knowledge and skill base they can reach in order to give them a solid foundation as they progress through school.
 Most parents want greater depth and complexity in learning for their children.

 *Do children need more instruction and practice than can be given during the regular school program?
+Absolutely!

 *What causes a child to score higher in one subject area than another?